JRJurman/BarMaker/README.md

 Created By Jesse Jurman

-Generates a bar with various colors and characters, based on passed parameters
+Generates a bar with various colors and characters, based on passed parameters.

-Requires colorize to do colors
+Requires colorize to do colors.